marshaucr/mm4dber.github.io/pre-training.md

 <p align="center">

-Mixture Modeling for Discipline Based Education Researchers (MM4DBER) is an NSF funded training grant to support STEM Education scholars in integrating mixture modeling into their research.
+Mixture Modeling for Discipline Based Education Researchers (MM4DBER) is an NSF-funded training grant to support STEM Education scholars in integrating mixture modeling into their research.

 </p>